XxxHolic (film)

-xxxHolic (ホリック xxxHOLiC, Horikku) is a 2022 Japanese supernatural dark fantasy drama film directed by Mika Ninagawa and written by Erika Yoshida based on a manga series with a same name by manga artist group CLAMP.
+xxxHolic (ホリック xxxHOLiC, Horikku) is a 2022 Japanese supernatural dark fantasy drama film directed by Mika Ninagawa and written by Erika Yoshida based on the manga series of the same name by manga artist group CLAMP.
 Co-distributed by Shochiku and Asmik Ace, the film marks the first live-action film adaptation for the xxxHolic franchise, and the second film following xxxHolic: A Midsummer Night's Dream (2005).
 The film stars Ko Shibasaki as Yuko Ichihara and Ryūnosuke Kamiki as Kimihiro Watanuki, alongside Hokuto Matsumura and Tina Tamashiro.
 It was released in Japan on April 29, 2022.

 Premise

-Kimihiro Watanuki, a boy who is plagued by ayakashi spirits, where he stumbles upon a shop that grants wishes.
-He meets the owner, Yuko Ichihara, a mysterious witch of many names and esoteric known.
-For a price, she offers to grants his wish to rid of spirits, but for a price, to become Yuko's part-time cook and housekeeper.
+Kimihiro Watanuki, a boy who is plagued by ayakashi spirits, stumbles upon a shop that grants wishes.
+He meets the owner, Yuko Ichihara, a mysterious witch of many names and esoteric renown.
+She offers to grant his wish to be rid of the spirits, but for a price – he must become Yuko's part-time cook and housekeeper.

-Meanwhile, Watanuki connects with his classmates, Dōmeki and Himawari, and he is involved in big mysterious incident.
+Meanwhile, Watanuki connects with his classmates, Dōmeki and Himawari, and is involved in a big mysterious incident.